AGKhalil/RoboND-Perception-Project/README.md

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

-After all the filters from excerise 1 are applied, we are left with a pcl comprised of a set of objects.
-Yet, the robot does ot yet know how many objects are out there, or which points belong to a single object.
-Therefore, a Density-Based SpatialClustring of Applications with Noise algorithm, DBSCAN, is used.
-This algorithm looks at a set of data and calculates the Euclidean distance between a point and its neighbours.
-If that distance is below a certain specified value, the point and its neighbour belong in the same cluster.
+After all the filters from exercise 1 are applied, we are left with a pcl comprised of a set of objects.
+Yet, the robot does not yet know how many objects are out there, or which points belong to a single object.
+Therefore, a Density-Based Spatial Clustering of Applications with Noise algorithm, DBSCAN, is used.
+This algorithm looks at a set of data and calculates the Euclidean distance between a point and its neighbors.
+If that distance is below a certain specified value, the point and its neighbor belong in the same cluster.
 Furthermore, the minimum and maximum sizes of the cluster are specified.

 In the project a clustering distance of 0.01m was used.
-It is a small value ensuring that no points from neighbouring objects would be contained in the same cluster.
+It is a small value ensuring that no points from neighboring objects would be contained in the same cluster.
 Moreover, the minimum and maximum sizes of the cluster are chosen as 10 and 2500.
-I don't really think these two valuse are of any significant importance.
+I don't really think these two values are of any significant importance.
 Since the pcl is filtered from any noise, there are no random 5 points near each other that can be mistaken for a cluster.
 So as long as the minimum number is below that of the smallest object, there is no problem.
 Same thing for the max number, as long as it is larger than the largest object, there is no problem.

 After the clustering, each cluster is corresponded to a random color to aid in the visual representation.